Murrayw123/LearningExercisesGolang/README.md

 - Write a program that reads a list of words from the command line, stores them in a slice, and then sorts the slice in alphabetical order.

+### Testing

+- String Reversal Function: Write a function that takes in a string and returns it reversed.
+Write unit tests to confirm that your function is working correctly.

+- Write a function that takes in a slice of integers and a function that modifies each integer.
+This function should return a new slice with each integer modified by the function.